 Layer Brute Materials With Texture and Colour

 In Sao Paulo, Brazil, concrete literally meets the jungle in this modernist villa by architect Paulo Mendez.
-One trick he used to bring life into an otherwise austere place is to add textures and colours, like plush sheepskin rugs, zebra hides, or firetruck-red chesterfield sofas.
+One trick he used to bring life into an otherwise austere place is to add textures and colors, like plush sheepskin rugs, zebra hides, or firetruck-red chesterfield sofas.
 The floors, finished in patterned encaustic cement tiles also add colour and depth to the space.

 Embrace Original Patina